 Concerns about adverse affects on financial assistance from education saving cause many families to refrain from saving at all.
 However, income, not savings, is the most important factor in determining who qualifies for educational grants and loans.
 When choosing an education savings vehicle, it is important to consider how parental income and the saved assets of both the child and parents will affect financial aid packages.

 Income Restrictions and Other Factors

-529 plans are investment plans operated by the state and designed to help families save for future college costs.
+529 plans are investment plans operated by the state and designed to help families save for future education costs.
 As long as the plans satisfy a few simple requirements, the federal government extends special tax benefits to the plan participant (Section 529 of the Internal Revenue Code).

 Income Tax Breaks

 The income tax breaks offered by 529 plans are unrivaled.
 Investments in 529 plans grow tax-free for as long as your money stays in the plan.
 In addition, "qualified" distributions used to pay for the beneficiary’s education expenses are also tax free.
 Individual states may offer additional tax breaks as well.

 Contributor Retains Control